Counselling services

 Background

-You and your EMDR therapist work together to collect basic information about your background, personal history, and past traumatic experiences.
+You and your EMDR psychologist work together to gather essential details about your personal history, background, and past traumatic experiences.

 Phase 2